squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 Fork the [repository for the public version] if you want to make changes to code that is in the public version or if you want to make changes to the documentation.
-Please make sure to change the name of the repository by appending `-fork` to that people who come across it know that they have found a temporary fork rather then the original or a permanent fork of the project.
+It is a good idea to change the name of the repository by appending `-fork` so that people who come across it know that they have found a temporary fork rather then the original or a permanent fork of the project.
-You may want to add a description that clarifies what the repository is for.
+You may also want to add a description that clarifies what the repository is for.

 [repository for the public version]: https://github.com/squidfunk/mkdocs-material